-One of the oldest surviving colonial homes in Virginia Beach and a National Historic Landmark, the Thoroughgood House still sits along the shores of Western Branch Lynnhaven River where it was built, circa 1719 by Argall Thorowgood, great-grandson of Adam Thorowgood.
+One of the oldest surviving colonial homes in Virginia Beach and a National Historic Landmark, the Thoroughgood House was built in 1719 by Argall Thorowgood, great-grandson of Adam Thorowgood.
 A leader in the Virginia Colony, Adam Thorowgood helped establish Princess Anne County, which would later become the independent City of Virginia Beach.

 Argall Thorowgood died mid-construction and his wife Susannah completed the work.
 Their son John later added the elements for which the house is known: its extensive wainscoting and paneling, as well as its dramatic turned staircase.
 The home is furnished to reflect the period that John Thorowgood and his household occupied the site.

-You may begin your tour by visiting the newly constructed Thoroughgood House Education Center to learn about the history of Princess Anne County, the impact of the Thorowgood Family, and the overarching story of how this area has grown and influenced the rest of the nation.
-We invite you to enjoy a stroll through the beautifully landscaped English gardens that surround the house before stepping back in time as you enter this charming home.
-Guided tours of the home itself give you a glimpse into the daily lifestyle of wealthy Virginia colonists who lived there and tell stories of its rich history.
-Educational programs are also available to schools, scout groups and homeschooling families.
+You may begin your tour by visiting the newly constructed Thoroughgood House Education Center to learn about the history of Princess Anne County, the impact of the Thorowgood family, and the overarching story of how this area has grown.
+We invite you to enjoy a stroll through the beautifully landscaped English garden before stepping back in time as you enter the home.
+Guided tours of the home itself give you a glimpse into the daily lifestyle of wealthy Virginia colonists who lived there.
+Educational programs are also available to schools, scout groups, and homeschooling families.

 The Thoroughgood House is reopening May 1, 2021!
 Scroll down for new hours.

 The Thoroughgood House reopens May 1, 2021.
 The new hours of operation for FREE tours will be: